-1. 1713 Madison Ave is a newly constructed building for which we have recently received a Temporary Certificate of Occupancy.
-The building has successfully passed all DOB and Fire Department inspections, thus providing evidence of compliance with NYC Building and Fire Codes.
+- 1. As of September 1, 2020, the Cooke School will utilize three locations: - a) 1713 Madison Avenue - b) 60 MacDougal Street - c) 219 Stanton Street - 2.
+1713 Madison Ave is a newly constructed building for which we have recently received a Temporary Certificate of Occupancy.
+The building has successfully passed all DOB and Fire Department inspections, thus providing evidence of compliance with NYC Building and Fire Codes. - 3.
+60 MacDougal Street and 219 Stanton Street are existing facilities at which we have not done any construction or alterations.
+Both buildings have successfully passed all recent inspections by the NYC Fire Department.